About Dr. Maschek:

 An instructor since 2003, Michael has lectured in courses of economic principles at the introductory, intermediate and advanced levels as well as field courses in areas that included Canadian economic policy and environmental economics.
 Additionally, Michael created the first course in behavioural economics to be taught at Simon Fraser University.

-Michael currently lives in the Vancouver area with his wife, Hayley Laker, a tax lawyer with M+M LLP, kids Kennedy Maelle, Briar Mackenzie, and his Boston Terriers, Malcolm and Jackie.
+Michael currently lives in the Vancouver area with his wife, Hayley Maschek, a Partner with MNP’s Tax Services group, kids Kennedy and Briar, and Boston Terrier.